-- Designate a staff member (where applicable) for safeguarding (a 'Safeguarding Officer') who will monitor the setting's child protection policy and overall practice and champion good practice in relation to child protection and safeguarding. - Ensure that this policy is annually reviewed in conjunction with the setting's DPs.

-- Undertake a safeguarding briefing and training as part of the whole school safeguarding training. - Comply with ofsted suitability check requirement including undertaking a DBS check. - Complete Safer Recruitment training (at least one person who has recruitment responsibility).
+- Designate a staff member (where applicable) for safeguarding (a 'Safeguarding Officer') who will monitor the setting's child protection policy and overall practice and champion good practice in relation to child protection and safeguarding. - Ensure that this policy is annually reviewed in conjunction with the setting's DSLs. - Undertake a safeguarding briefing from the DSL upon election/ownership - Individual committee members/owners will comply on election with Ofsted suitability check requirements including undertaking a DBS check. - Complete Safer Recruitment training (at least one person who has recruitment responsibility).